buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, freelancing web developer specializing in Svelte & Ruby on Rails.
-Please hire me, thanks 😆

 ### Current projects

+Sometimes you can find me working on these projects [live on Twitch](https://twitch.tv/buhrmiproggt).

 - [Shitcoin Swap](https://www.shitcoinswap.com), an open-source crypto platform with built-in trading engine.
 - [Arena Wars](https://github.com/buhrmi/arenawars), a reimagination of an old 2004 browser game.